-No other activities should be performed on the DRAM channel by the controller for the duration of t{ZQinit} , t{ZQoper} , or t{ZQCS} .
-The quiet time on the DRAM channel allows accurate calibration of output driver and on-die termination values.
-Once DRAM calibration is achieved, the device should disable ZQ current consumption path to reduce power.
+No other activities should be performed on the DRAM channel by the controller for the duration of tZQinit, tZQoper, or tZQCS.
+The quiet time on the DRAM channel allows calibration of output driver and on-die termination values.
+Once DRAM calibration is achieved, the DRAM should disable ZQ current consumption path to reduce power.

 All banks must be precharged and tRP met before ZQCL or ZQCS commands are issued by the controller.
-See section "Command Truth Table" for a description of the ZQCL and ZQCS commands.

 ZQ calibration commands can also be issued in parallel to DLL lock time when coming out of self refresh.
-Upon Self-Refresh exit, the device will not perform an IO calibration without an explicit ZQ calibration command.
-The earliest possible time for ZQ Calibration command (short or long) after self refresh exit is t{xs}.
+Upon self-refresh exit, DDR3L SDRAM will not perform an IO calibration without an explicit ZQ calibration command.
+The earliest possible time for ZQ Calibration command (short or long) after self refresh exit is tXS.

-In systems that share the ZQ resistor between devices, the controller must not allow any overlap of tZQoper, tZQinit, or tZQCS between the devices.
+In systems that share the ZQ resistor between devices, the controller must not allow any overlap of tZQoper, tZQinit, or tZQCS between ranks.

-- 1. CKE must be continuously registered high during the calibration procedure. - 2.
+- NOTES: - 1.
+CKE must be continuously registered high during the calibration procedure. - 2.
 On-die termination must be disabled via the ODT signal or MRS during the calibration procedure. - 3.
 All devices connected to the DQ bus should be high impedance during the calibration procedure.